OHI-Science/ohiprep/src/templates/citation_policy_for_website.md

 *Ocean Health Index.
 2015.
 Ocean Health Index Toolbox Manual [date].
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: http://ohi-science.org/manual*

-#### If you are diving deeper and using global datasets or methods:
+#### If you are diving deeper and using global datasets or methods, please cite:
 - **Github repository: ohi-global** The final data and methods (i.e., code) used in the global analysis are available from [Github]( https://github.com/OHI-Science/ohi-global/releases).
 If these data are used, please cite:
   *Ocean Health Index.
 2015. ohi-global v2015.1: Global scenarios data for Ocean Health Index, [date downloaded].
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: https://github.com/OHI-Science/ohi-global/releases/edit/v2015.1*